Seizing a Rare Opportunity: Design Considerations for Accountability

 On Tuesday, February 2, The Thomas B. Fordham Institute hosted the ESSA Accountability Design Competition, a first-of-its-kind conference to generate ideas for state accountability frameworks under the newly enacted Every Student Succeeds Act (ESSA).
 Representatives of ten teams, each from a variety of backgrounds, took the stage to present their outlines before a panel of experts and a live audience.

-Richard Wenning, SpreadMusicNow’s Co-Founder and Board Member, was one of those chosen to present his vision for state accountability under ESSA.
+Richard Wenning, BeFoundation’s Executive Director, was one of those chosen to present his vision for state accountability under ESSA.
 In his submission, Richard focuses on an inclusive process to develop evidence of student learning beyond test scores and a vision for modernizing public education.
-Given that music is now a core subject under ESSA, how might music educators play a lead role in designing a next-generation accountability system?

 Below you’ll find the full submission; you can view a video of his live video presentation here: